-Read Should be long, strong and deep right to the end of the muzzle, but not coarse.
-Full face it should be oval in outline and be filled completely up giving the impression of fullness with a surface devoid of hollows or indentations, i.e., egg shaped.
+Should be long, strong and deep right to the end of the muzzle, but not coarse.
+Full face it should be oval in outline and be filled completely up giving the impression of fullness with a surface devoid of hollows or grang the impression or numess with a surrace devoid or hollows or indentations, i.e., egg shaped.
 In profile it should curve gently downwards from the top of the skull to the tip of the nose.
 The forehead should be flat across from ear to ear.
-The distance from the tip of the nose to the eyes should be pe from the eyes to the top of the skull.
-The underjaw should be deep and well defined.
+The distance from the tip of the nose to the eyes should be perceptibly greater than that from the eyes to the top of the skuil.
+The underlaw should be deep and well defined.